-- Incorrect fuse replacement can cause severe damage to the electrical system. - A replacement fuse must have the correct specifications, such as type and ampere value. - A blown fuse may be an indicator of an underlying electrical fault.
-Volvo recommends an authorized Volvo workshop for all fuse replacements which are not clearly described in the user manual.
+- If a fuse is incorrectly replaced it can cause severe damage to the electrical system. - A replacement fuse must have the correct specifications, such as type and ampere value. - A blown fuse may be an indicator of an underlying electrical fault.
+Volvo recommends an authorised Volvo workshop for all fuse replacements which are not clearly described in the user manual.